 Sideline evaluation of cognitive function is an essential component in the assessment of this injury.
 Brief neuropsychological (NP) test batteries that assess attention and memory function have been shown to be practical and effective.
-Such tests include the SCAT5, ticael Bulos 2020.
-BEL Medical Standards which incorporates the Maddocks' questions^{6 7} and the Standardised Assessment of Concussion (SAC).8-10 It is worth noting that standard orientation questions (eg, time, place, person) are unreliable in the sporting situation when compared with memory assessment.711 It is recognised, however, that abbreviated testing paradigms are designed for rapid SRC screening on the sidelines and are not meant to replace a comprehensive neurological evaluation; nor should they be used as a standalone tool for the ongoing management of SRC.
+Such tests include the SCAT5, which incorporates the Maddocks' questions and the Standardised Assessment of Concussion (SAC).8-10 It is worth noting that standard orientation questions (eg, time, place, person) are unreliable in the sporting situation when compared with memory assessment.
+It is recognised, however, that abbreviated testing paradigms are designed for rapid SRC screening on the sidelines and are not meant to replace a comprehensive neurological evaluation; nor should they be used as a standalone tool for the ongoing management of SRC.